What are the benefits of having plants in the office?

 The benefits of indoor plants are well documented and have been proven in several scientific studies.
 Making a small investment in some indoor desk plants could have a huge impact on your wellbeing and even the success of your business.

 Wondering just how exactly a houseplant can change your life so much?
-You’d be surprised.
+You might be surprised by the many benefits of having plants in the office.

 1. Indoor Plants Reduce Stress and Anxiety

-There have been several studies into the effects of plants on stress levels in the workplace.
+There have been numerous studies into the effects of plants in workspaces on stress levels.

 A study carried out by the New University of Technology Sydney (UTS) found that staff with plants placed in their office spaces reported a 30-60% reduction in stress levels over the course of three months.
 Interestingly, even adding just one plant to the office was enough to have a huge impact on employee mood and stress levels.